adnen007/Front-End-Plan/README.md

 # description

-If you would like to learn web development and get a job in the tech industry, you are going to LOVE this Bootcamp!
-Learn HTML, CSS, JavaScript,react and more with over!
-This Bootcamp was designed to be extremely beginner friendly.
+Do you want to learn web development and get a job in the tech industry ?
+Do you want to learn the latest technologies and become a great Front-end developer ?
+So what are you waiting !.This trainnigs was designed to be extremely beginner friendly.
 We will begin with the very basics of HTML and build a simple web page.
-By the end of this course, you will be able to develop and publish your own website and you will have a resume that will allow you to get your dream job!
-In this course we will focus on coding exercises and projects.Upon completing this course, you will have a solid portfolio of development projects to show potential employers!
+And by the end of this training, you will be Job Ready.
+You will be able to develop and publish your own website and you will have a resume that will allow you to get your dream job!
+In our training we will focus on coding exercises and projects.Upon completing, you will have a solid portfolio of development projects to show potential employers!

 # Who this course is for: